johnwhiteside/react-redux-testing/README.md

 First we call configureMockStore passing in any middleware that is needed, this returns a function we can use to create a mock store.
 If some action being dispatched is dependent on something being set in state then you need to pass an object mocking that part of state into the function returned from configureMockStore.
 These tests also have an argument called done being passed in which is just a function you call to indicate that the async test is complete.
 In expectedActions I created an array using the action creators to create a mock of what store.getActions() returns.

 ### Reducer
 When testing the reducer it's important to make sure that every case is tested.
-Lets say we have a reducer that looks like this:

 ##### Example Reducer:
 ```